microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 matrix granularity.
 If any part of the matrix load is out of bounds then the entire matrix load will return zero.

+If the **matrix resource** does not have bounds checking, such as when it is supplied through a root descriptor, and any part of the matrix load is out of bounds, the operation is undefined.

 ##### Bias Vector